edmund-huber/jsonq/README.md

 Query language
 ==============

-The query language is a simple chain of operator.
+A query is a chain of operators.

 For the short of patience, here is the grammar.